mbrussell/BUGStoSAS/BUGStoSAS.md

 Much of the BUGS code relies on the [R2WinBUGS](http://cran.r-project.org/web/packages/R2WinBUGS/index.html) and/or [BRugs](http://cran.r-project.org/web/packages/BRugs/index.html) packages in R.

-Any additions, corrections and/or suggested improvements are encouraged and appreciated.
+Any additions, corrections, and/or suggested improvements are encouraged and appreciated.
 Send an [email](mailto:russellm@umn.edu).

 1. Common statistical distributions
 -------------------------